 Katharine is World View’s Assistant Director of Curriculum.
 She primarily works with schools and colleges to develop and enhance global curricula.
 Katharine holds a B.A. in anthropology and American musical culture from Georgetown University and an M.A. in education from the University of North Carolina at Chapel Hill.
 Katharine worked previously at Sidwell Friends School in Washington DC, where she was middle school teacher and varsity softball coach.

 Phone: (919) 843-7793

-As World View’s program associate, Alexandria Faulkenbury provides support to World View’s faculty and programs.
-In addition to general support, she develops and delivers onsite professional development sessions around the state, serves as part of the NC Global Distinction program and helps coordinate logistics for the World View to You! program.
-Additionally, Faulkenbury manages the World View Global WebFriends program and the Foreign Currency Kits program.
+As World View’s program coordinator, Alexandria Faulkenbury provides support to World View’s faculty and programs.
+In addition to general support, she develops and delivers onsite professional development sessions around the state and coordinates World View’s social media presence.
+Faulkenbury also manages the World View Global WebFriends program and the Foreign Currency Kits program.
 She holds a B.S. in intercultural studies and is currently pursuing an M.A. in multicultural and transnational literature from East Carolina University.
 She has traveled, studied, and worked abroad in Central America, Europe, Asia, Africa, and Australia.

 Phone: (919) 843-8210

 As World View’s Assistant Program Manager, Justin provides administrative support to the Director and acts as primary liaison for World View inquiries.
 He also helps manage World View’s website and communications, processes participant registrations, designs promotional material, prepares program materials, and contributes to news and updates.
 Before moving to North Carolina, Justin spent three years working with an initiative focused on university education in the Democratic Republic of Congo.
 He holds a B.A. in individualized studies from the University of Minnesota, and Masters in Divinity with a certificate in international development from Duke University.

 Phone: (919) 962-9264